Jonathan-ol-Salazar/Bug-Tracker/README.md

 - MongoDB Atlas cluster, this is where most of the data will stored
 - Auth0 account and tenant, this is a third party web service to handle authentication and authorization

-Installation guides for prerequisite software
+Installation guides for prerequisite software.

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/), any version is compatible
 - [ASP.NET](https://dotnet.microsoft.com/download), install the latest .NET Core version